Virtual Machine series

 The N-series is a family of Azure Virtual Machines with GPU capabilities.
 GPUs are ideal for compute and graphics-intensive workloads, helping customers to fuel innovation through scenarios like high-end remote visualisation, deep learning and predictive analytics.

-- The NC-series is focused on high-performance computing workloads.
+- The NC-series is focused on high-performance computing and machine learning workloads.
 The latest version—NCv3—features NVIDIA’s Tesla V100 GPU.

 - The ND-series is focused on training and inference scenarios for deep learning.
-It uses the NVIDIA Tesla P40 GPU.
+It uses the NVIDIA Tesla P40 GPUs.
+The latest version - NDv2 - features the NVIDIA Tesla V100 GPUs.

 - The NV-series enables powerful remote visualisation workloads and other graphics-intensive applications backed by the NVIDIA Tesla M60 GPU.

-Example use cases include simulation, deep learning, graphics rendering, video editing and remote visualisation.
+Example use cases include simulation, deep learning, graphics rendering, video editing, gaming and remote visualisation.